alonso-m/bamboo-arm-docker/README.md

 # Support

-For image and product support, go to [support.atlassian.com](https://support.atlassian.com/)
+For image and product support, go to [support.atlassian.com](https://support.atlassian.com/).

 # Known issues

 * No support for configuring a reverse proxy for Bamboo.

+# Change log

+### 6.7.0

+Repository-stored Specs (RSS) are no longer processed in Docker by default.
+Running RSS in Docker was not possible because:

+* there is no Docker capability added on the Bamboo server by default,
+* the setup would require running Docker in Docker.

+The change will affect fresh Bamboo installations.
+Upgrades and XML imports will still require the RSS settings to be changed manually in *Administration* &rarr; *Security settings*.